 We focus on reinforcing desired behaviors, and always ask the question, "What do you want the animal to do?"
 Relying on punishment in training does not answer this question, and therefore offers no acceptable behavior for the animal to learn to replace the unwanted behavior.
-These LIMA guidelines do not justify the use of aversive methods and tools including, but not limited to, the use of electronic, choke or prong collars in lieu of other effective positive reinforcement interventions and strategies.
+These LIMA guidelines do not sanction the use of electronic, choke or prong collars.